Kathy Broady’s Thoughts about Trolls and Online Safety

 I want the Discussing Dissociation Community Forum to be as safe and troll-free as the Discussing Dissociation blog comments have been.

 No doubt about it.

 Information about the Discussing Dissociation Community Forum

-If you’d like to know more about the new forum, please go here:
+If you’d like to know more about this exciting DID Forum, please go here:

 You are invited to join the Early Bird Notification List and to complete a 10-question survey about forum related topics.

 Your thoughts and opinions, hopes and concerns are more than welcome.